-In addition to the complimentary refreshments provided during the breaks, there are various food and drink outlets within the conference venue, including the Student's Corner, serving low-cost meals.
+In addition to the complimentary refreshments provided during the breaks, there are various food and drink outlets within the conference venue.
 There are also bakeries, cafes, restaurants and a supermarket in close vicinity to the meeting venue.

 Accommodation

 Information on accommodation options can be found on the accommodation page of the General Assembly website.
 Please note Mondial Congress and Events cannot guarantee accommodation after a certain date.
 Other accommodation options are: